 Basic needs such as food, clothing, personal care items, and diapers are provided.
 Each shelter guest creates an individualized case plan and meets weekly with a social worker to make progress toward her goals.
 Because the path out of homelessness is different for everyone, each woman and family's length of stay is determined by their individualized case plan.

-Pathways works with the local rapid rehousing programs and housing voucher assistance programs to help guests access permanent housing when appropriate.
-Guests have access to the life skill, employment readiness, and financial literacy classes provided through the Day Center, as well as have classes based on their needs for independent living skills.
+Pathways works with the local rapid rehousing programs and housing voucher assistance programs to help guests access permanent housing.
+Guests have access to the life skills, employment readiness, and financial literacy classes provided through the Day Center.

 The opening of Stepping Stones was made possible by support from the Community Foundation of Greater Birmingham and EBSCO Community Impact.